 The 21st century: Gambling and online sports betting

-Thanks to the technological sea change that took place in the decades since the 1980s (not least the arrival of the internet!) the history of online sports betting goes back to when people started to demanding ways to place sports bets – as well as play casino games – online.
-And for sure, by the early 2000s, online sports betting had become very popular in the US market.
+Thanks to the technological sea change that took place in the decades following the 1980s (not least the arrival of the internet!), the history of online sports betting goes back to when people started to demand ways to place sports bets – as well as play casino games – online.
+And by the early 2000s, online sports betting had become very popular in the US market.

 Similar to what happened before, in 2006, Congress tried to shut down online sports betting by targeting the flow of money.
-Basically, it decreed it unlawful for a person or business in the betting industry to accept funds via credit, EFT transfer, a money-transmitting business, or other methods.
+Basically, it decreed it unlawful for a person or business in the betting industry to accept funds via credit, EFT transfer, a money-transmitting business or other methods.
 Crazy, right?
 Banks were also expected to block these transactions, making it intentionally difficult to gamble on sports.

 New Jersey began its eight-year-long pursuit to get rid of the law that did not allow for legal sports betting in the state.
 Its first attempt was unsuccessful.
 The US District Court for New Jersey ruled against “the plaintiff.”

 The state’s long and tireless battle was rewarded on June 11, 2018.
 Governor Phil Murphy signed Assembly Bill 4111, which legalized this pastime at casinos and racetracks within New Jersey.
 Casinos and racetracks could also seek approval for mobile and online sports betting after 30 days.
 And the rest, as they say, is history.

 As of April 2021, there are 23 legal online sportsbook casinos licensed by the New Jersey Division of Gaming Enforcement.
 Many other states across the country have also gone through a legalization process, with differing restrictions on what teams can be bet on and the legal betting age.